Updated: August 8, 2024

 Voluntary Disclosure Program

-The New York Department of Taxation and Finance offers a Voluntary Disclosure and Compliance Program.
-This is similar to a permanent tax amnesty program for people who are behind on their taxes.
-If you owe NY state back taxes and have unfiled returns, the voluntary disclosure program allows you to get caught up without facing penalties or criminal charges.
+The NY Department of Taxation and Finance runs a Voluntary Disclosure and Compliance Program, like a permanent NYS tax forgiveness program.
+If you owe NYS back taxes or have unfiled returns, you can catch up without penalties or criminal charges.

-To apply, you have to contact the department and outline which taxes you owe.
-Then, you must pay the taxes and agree to pay all future taxes.
 You can apply for voluntary disclosure online or contact a tax professional to help you.
-If you have undisclosed investments in a Passive Foreign Investment Company, you can start the voluntary disclosure application, but don't submit any tax returns right away.
-Instead, wait for the NY DTF to contact you.
+If you have undisclosed investments in a Passive Foreign Investment Company, don’t file returns yet.
+Wait for DTF instructions after applying.

 NY State Tax Audits